Beez131Github/Beez-Universal-macro-Offical/README.md

 1. **Vic hop**

 The vic hop toggle can be clicked on, this will make the macro automatically hop to random servers looking for a vic bee.
-If you want to use alts then select which type of alt it is in the accounts tab. **DOES NOT WORK CURRENTLY WITH ALTS.**
+If you want to use alts then select which type of alt it is in the accounts tab. **DOES WORK CURRENTLY WITH ALTS (only night seachers as of currently).**

 2. **Gather**